aalbatross/streams4cpp/README.md

 ## Introduction

-streams4cpp is a header only C++ library which implements jvm like streams in C++.
+streams4cpp is a header only C++ library which implements [MapReduce](https://en.wikipedia.org/wiki/MapReduce) programming primitive in C++ 17.
 It aims to provide C++ programmers with map/reduce style stream based one-liner operations on bounded and unbounded container of elements.

 Streams differ from collections in several ways: